Tech Titans 2019: Washington’s Top Tech Leaders

 Reggie Aggarwal and David Quattrone

-Founder and CEO (Aggarwal) and chief technology officer (Quattrone), Cvent
+Founder and CEO (Aggarwal) and cofounder and chief technology officer (Quattrone), Cvent

 After being acquired in 2016 by Vista Equity Partners for $1.65 billion, Cvent—founded by Aggarwal in 1999—has gone on its own acquisition spree.
 It’s Quattrone’s job to blend Cvent’s technology with that of the multiple app developers the company has purchased.
 He’ll have help.
-Cvent now employs 4,200 people, most in Tysons.
+Cvent now employs 4,200 people, about a third of whom work in Tysons.

 Brian Ballard, Jeff Jenkins, and Chris Hoyt